cole-easton/take-home-assessment/documentation.md

 ```ts
 balance: integer("balance").default(0).notNull(),
 ```
-We would need to to the same thing the the `amount` column for the `transactions` schema.
-These changed will need to be mirrored in the table created SQL in `lib/db/index.ts`; for example, `balance REAL DEFAULT 0 NOT NULL,` should become `balance INTEGER DEFAULT 0 NOT NULL,`, and the corresponding change must also me made for the `transactions` table.
+We would need to do the same thing the the `amount` column for the `transactions` schema.
+These changes will need to be mirrored in the table created SQL in `lib/db/index.ts`; for example, `balance REAL DEFAULT 0 NOT NULL,` should become `balance INTEGER DEFAULT 0 NOT NULL,`, and the corresponding change must also be made for the `transactions` table.

 Moreover, the frontend will need to be modified so that the integer cent amounts are formatted in dollars as expected.
-This is perhaps most easily dont by stringifying the integer and inserting a decimal point two places from the right.
+This is perhaps most easily done by stringifying the integer and inserting a decimal point two places from the right.

 Finally, we need to migrate existing user accounts to the new schema.